Strong C IV emission from star-forming galaxies: a case for high Lyman continuum photon escape

 \subsection{Emission lines}

-In this section we discuss the most prominent emission lines visible in the stacked spectrum.
-The emission lines are measured in a manner similar to that discussed in \S\ref{sec:lines}.
+The emission lines in the stack are measured in a manner similar to that discussed in \S\ref{sec:lines}.
 The errors on both the line flux and width measurements are a consequence of the $1\sigma$ uncertainty on the stacked spectrum calculated via bootstrapping.

 The \lya\ line in the stack is strong and has a symmetric profile, with non-zero flux bluewards of the \lya\ peak.
 The peak of the \lya\ line is only slightly redshifted compared to the systemic redshift of the stacked spectrum.
 Such a line profile is typically associated with LyC emitting galaxies across redshifts \citep[e.g][]{ver17, gaz20}, which we investigate further in \S\ref{sec:lya}.
 A single Gaussian function provides a good fit to the line, with a measured FWHM of $820.0 \pm 17.0$\,km\,s$^{-1}$, and a high EW$_0 = 37.5 \pm 0.9$\,\AA, placing it in the regime of strong \lya\ emitting galaxies (LAEs).